Kumsusan Palace of the Sun: Death of Kim Il Sung

-Death of Kim Jong-il
+Death of Kim Jong Il

-Following the death of Kim Jong-il in December 2011, his body lay in state at the palace for 10 days.
+Following the death of Kim Jong Il in December 2011, his body lay in state at the palace for 10 days.
 Following this period, on 28 December 2011, the palace served as the start and end point for a 40 km funeral procession lasting three hours.
 The procession marked the first day of a two-day funeral ceremony.

-Reportedly, Russian experts were brought to the mausoleum to embalm Kim Jong-il's body for permanent display in the same manner of his father and other former Communist leaders such as Vladimir Lenin, Mao Zedong, Ho Chi Minh, and Joseph Stalin (until 1961 when he was buried in the Kremlin Wall Necropolis).
+Reportedly, Russian experts were brought to the mausoleum to embalm Kim Jong Il's body for permanent display in the same manner of his father and other former Communist leaders such as Vladimir Lenin, Mao Zedong, Ho Chi Minh, and Joseph Stalin (until 1961 when he was buried in the Kremlin Wall Necropolis).

-On 12 January 2012, the North Korean government confirmed that Kim Jong-il's preserved remains would be put on permanent display in the palace and announced plans to erect a new Kim Jong-il statue and construct "towers to his immortality".
+On 12 January 2012, the North Korean government confirmed that Kim Jong Il's preserved remains would be put on permanent display in the palace and announced plans to erect a new Kim Jong Il statue and construct "towers to his immortality".

-On 16 February 2012, the 70th diamond anniversary of the birth of Kim Jong-il, the building was formally renamed the Kumsusan Palace of the Sun by a combined act of the North Korean cabinet and parliament, and the Workers' Party of Korea leadership, which was read aloud.
+On 16 February 2012, the 70th anniversary of Kim Jong Il's birth, the building was formally renamed the Kumsusan Palace of the Sun by a combined act of the North Korean cabinet and parliament, and the Workers' Party of Korea leadership, which was read aloud.
 A military parade by the Korean People's Army held that day in the palace grounds formally celebrated the occasion of its formal relaunch, preceded by a fireworks display.

-After months of renovations, on December 17, 2012, Kim Jong-il's first death anniversary, the palace was officially reopened to the public in a ceremony.
-The preserved remains of Kim Jong-il are now shown to the public in a separate room, as well as several items related to him and documents made by him personally.
+After months of renovations, on December 17, 2012, Kim Jong Il's first death anniversary, the palace was officially reopened to the public in a ceremony.
+The preserved remains of Kim Jong Il are now shown to the public in a separate room, as well as several items related to him and documents made by him personally.
 The palace contains exhibits of his personal vehicles, outfits, and medals and decorations, which have now been added to the expanded collection as part of a reorganization.
 The wide empty foyer, formerly used in state ceremonies, was turned into a park with fountains and walkways for the enjoyment of visitors.
 A plaza is now at its center.

 In addition to internal improvements, the palace grounds were renovated and turned into an expansive park and flower garden for the benefit of visitors.
-The construction and design of the park was reportedly directed by Kim Jong-un.
+The construction and design of the park was reportedly directed by Kim Jong Un.
 The park grounds are open to locals and visitors alike.

-On 2 April 2013, the Supreme People's Assembly on its plenary session for the year formally made a full amendment to the North Korean Constitution on the status of the palace and passed the Kumsusan Palace of the Sun Organic Law and its corresponding SPA Ordinance formally declaring the palace as a national landmark, defining its status and its mission and vision, and prepared measures to maintain it for the benefit of Koreans and foreign tourists as well as the duties of the citizens of North Korea towards this memorial edifice.
+On 2 April 2013, the Supreme People's Assembly on its plenary session for the year formally made a full amendment to the North Korean Constitution on the status of the palace and passed the Kumsusan Palace of the Sun Organic Law and its corresponding SPA Ordinance formally declaring the palace as a national landmark, defining its status, mission and vision, and prepared measures to maintain it for the benefit of Koreans and foreign tourists as well as the duties of the citizens of North Korea towards this memorial edifice.